gunjandatta/sprest/README.md

 *Please report issues.
 I am constantly updating/fixing/testing to make this library better.*

 ## Benefits:
-* Easily generate the REST API request
+* Easily create, read, update and delete SharePoint data
-* Easier to develop against a SharePoint Hosted App
+* Easier to execute requests against the host web from a SharePoint Hosted App
-* Ability to control the order of execution of requests
+* Ability to control the order of the requests executed against the server
 * PowerShell-Like experience in the browser console.
-(Synchronous Requests)
 * TypeScript definition for intellisense.

 ## Demo: